-How to Build a Garden Shed for Summer
+How to build the perfect Garden Shed

 The humble garden shed is a quintessential part of Kiwi life.
 It enables our obsession with the outdoors – giving us a place to store our toys and tools, or take time out (especially if the better half is on our back).
 Sheds are simply a part of our life as NZers.
 That’s why a shed needs to be just right for you, serving your needs.
 Whether it is your woodworking gear, or your gardening tools, the shed is a place where our outdoor life begins.